Cacti/documentation/syslog-plugin.md

 $use_cacti_db = false;
 ```

 2.)
-If you decide to use the cacti database simply leave config_local.php with the defaults
+If you decide to use the cacti database simply leave config_local.php default

 ```console
 $use_cacti_db = true;